Abelhubprog/Promtok/USER_GUIDE.md

 ## Settings Panel Overview

-The settings panel is the central hub for customizing your MAESTRO instance.
+The settings panel is the central hub for customizing your PROMTOK instance.
 It is organized into several tabs:

 ### 1. Profile